valleyman86/RideWatcher/README.md

 # RideWatcher

 RideWatcher is an app to track a users location if they are traveling more than 10 MPH.
+It uses core data for its data store.

 I added an additional feature to show the users the map of their trip.
 You can see it by clicking on a cell and it will expand.